 The University of Melbourne’s Indigenous Research Initiative site is designed to provide information on Indigenous research conducted at the University of Melbourne to prospective and current indigenous researchers, and to connect to a strong Indigenous research community.
 The University of Melbourne thus extends a warm welcome to all Indigenous peoples, researchers and others interested in Indigenous studies.

-Prof Julie Willis Pro-Vice Chancellor (Research Capability)
+Professor Julie McLeod, Pro-Vice Chancellor (Research Capability)

 The University has several entry pathways and research programs or projects for Indigenous researchers interested in conducting research, and non-Indigenous students interested in conducting Indigenous research.

 Academic Shepherds program

 Academic Shepherds are senior researchers who volunteer to advise prospective Indigenous PhD students on the application process at the University of Melbourne.

 Shepherds provide support on developing your research proposal and advice on how to identify relevant prior research experience.